scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 Make all of this work visible in leadership plans; not just delivery work

 # Product leadership

+Previously took identity from 'hands-on' product management - worried at loss of product management when moving into 'managing people'.

 Digital is . . .
 Tends to only focus on technology